eloquentanalytics/eloquent/README.md

 - Customer Person
 - Customer Person Name
 Order is many to one Customer
-Customer is one to one Person
+Customer is a subset of Person
 ```

 ### The Physical Layer